₹198.00

 whatsapp no 8791490301.

-- How do consumer lifestyles influence consumer buying decisions?
+Q.2.
+How do consumer lifestyles influence consumer buying decisions?

 Ans 2.

-Influence of Consumer Lifestyles on Buying Decisions
+Influence on Buying

-- In what situations can a motivational conflict arise?
+Q.3.
+In what situations can a motivational conflict arise?
 Explain with suitable example.

 Ans 3.